 With new things sometimes there are new problems that tend to drive a punch in the face while enjoying a new package like Mac OS Sierra Upgrade.
 With smart top features like Auto-Unlock and Universal Clipboard, the Mac OS Sierra Upgrade is undoubtedly one of the best upgrades to the Mac OS.
 Well, it is difficult not to love such beauty for its top-class features and improved interface.

 However, it has been discovered that MacBook tends to make the speed of your wireless router unnecessarily slow.
 Also, the mobile hotspot or public Wi-Fi network keeps disconnecting at unspecific and continuous intervals.
 This problem has also been discovered to occur after a successful upgrade to the Mac OS Sierra.
 This leads us to the need to know how to fix slow Wi-Fi after Mac OS Sierra Upgrade.
-We shall be looking into a number of ways to deal with and conquer this recurring problem.
+We shall be looking into many ways to deal with and conquer this recurring problem.

 One of the first solutions to slow Mac Wi-Fi is to first restart your Mac’s Wi-Fi connection.
 This can be easily done by disconnecting it from the wireless network.

 To do this, click on Wi-Fi menu bar > select Turn Wi-Fi Off > Turn off Bluetooth adapters on your MacBook > Restart your MacBook and try to reconnect.